JackOfBlades232/JB-shell/README.md

 # Toy-Shell
-An imition of a terminal shell for linux in C
+An imitation of a terminal shell for linux in C